POETSII/tinsel/README.md

 #### Power module

-Low-cost FPGA evaluation boards are typically designed for desktop usage, but our cluster will reside in a server room, introducing a number of remote management requirements that the DE5-Net doesn't cater for:

-1. *Fan monitoring*.
-In a large cluster, fan failure will be fairly common, causing FPGAs to overheat and become unusable.
-The DE5 is not able to monitor its own fan, so failure detection and shutdown must be done externally.

-2. *Power measurement*.
-One of the main attractions of FPGAs in the datacentre is superior performance-per-watt compared to conventional servers.
-The ability to remotely measure DE5 power consumption is therefore important for development purposes.

-3. *Power switching*.
-Reprogramming FPGAs over USB is slow, and often unnecessary when an overlay is stored in flash memory.
-The ability to remotely power-switch FPGAs therefore allows fast reprogramming of the overlay, and hence a fast hard-reset capability.
+As our cluster resides in a server room, there are a number of remote-management requirements, e.g. *fan monitoring*, *power measurement*, and *power switching*.
+In particular, the ability to remotely power-switch FPGAs allows fast reprogramming of the overlay, and hence a fast hard-reset capability.
+To meet these requirements, we have developed a per-FPGA *power module*:
-It also allows the FPGAs to be powered up as and when required, saving energy and reducing fan wear.

-To provide these features, we have developed a per-FPGA *power module*:

 <img align="center" src="doc/figures/powerboard.jpg">